-48230 Introduction to Engineering Projects6cp; 3hpw, tutorial, weeks 1-12 inclusive, on campus or online for students who cannot attend class in-person; 1hpw, lecture, weeks 1, 2 and 3, available as video recordings on Canvas Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
+48230 Introduction to Engineering Projects6cp; 3hpw, tutorial, weeks 1-12 inclusive, on campus or online for students who cannot attend class in-person.
+Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Anti-requisite(s): 31265 Communication for IT Professionals

 This subject develops students' professional engineering practice skills within the context of a real-life engineering project, through the Engineers Without Borders (EWB) Challenge.
 Students work in teams to create an appropriate design solution for a given problem as set out in the EWB Challenge Design Brief.
 While applying the central role of effective communication and teamwork in engineering practice, students develop an understanding of the social, cultural, economic and environmental responsibilities of a professional engineer.
 This subject is a starting point for students' ongoing professional development that they undertake throughout their studies and as a professional engineer in their career.

-The skills introduced include understanding and applying principles of human communication; researching the various discipline areas that inform the development of an engineering design solution; applying the engineering design process to identify, formulate and design a solution to solve a problem; written and oral communication for engineering contexts; expressing engineering concepts through visual communication; and, leading and participating in team processes.
+The skills introduced include understanding and applying principles of effective communication; researching the various discipline areas that inform the development of an engineering design solution; applying the engineering design process to identify, formulate and design a solution to solve a problem while considering socio-technical issues; written and oral communication for engineering contexts; expressing engineering concepts through visual communication; and, leading and participating in team processes.

 Autumn session, City campus